yaqwsx/KiKit/doc/panelizeCli.md

 - `origin` - specify if the auxilary origin an grid origin should be placed.
 Can be one of `tl`, `tr`, `bl`, `br` (corners), `mt`, `mb`, `ml`, `mr` (middle of sides), `c` (center).
 Empty string does not changes the origin.
+- `refill` - Refill all zones, including the panelized board copper planes.
+This ensures the clearances around inserted objects, such as mouse bites, are applied.